Juan Manuel Correa: 2021

 In 2021, Correa tested for his old team Charouz Racing System in the post-season test, but did not end up driving for them due to his commitments in his F3 return.

 2022

 Correa replaced David Beckmann and made his return to the FIA Formula 2 Championship in 2022, driving for Van Amersfoort Racing during the Yas Marina season finale.
 Making his first F2 start in more than three years, he described that he was "ready for the challenge no matter what happens".
-After qualifying 18th, Correa was the 15th driver to see the checkered flag in the feature race.
-However, the slight improvement from his grid slot was short lived, as he received a five-second time penalty for causing a collision with Marino Sato after the race, dropping him back into to eighteenth place.
-In the feature race, he finished 17th, to end the championship in 27th place.
+After qualifying 18th, Correa was the fifteenth driver to see the checkered flag in the sprint race.
+However, the slight improvement from his grid slot was short lived, as he received a five-second time penalty for causing a collision with Marino Sato after the race, dropping him back into eighteenth place.
+In the feature race, he finished seventeenth, to end the championship in 27th place.
 Following that, he remained with his team for post-season testing.

 2023

-Correa made his full-time return to Formula 2 in 2023 with Van Amersfoort Racing alongside Richard Verschoor.
+Correa made his full-time return to Formula 2 in 2023 with Van Amersfoort Racing, partnering Richard Verschoor.
+Having scored points on six occasions, the American ended up nineteenth in the standings.